The Economic Consequences of the Peace

-The book was a best-seller throughout the world and was critical in establishing a general opinion that the treaties were a "Carthaginian peace" designed to crush the defeated Central Powers, especially Germany.
+The book was a commercial success, and a central influence in creating the popular view that the treaties were a "Carthaginian peace" designed to crush the defeated Central Powers, especially Germany.
 It helped to consolidate American public opinion against the treaties and against joining the League of Nations.
 The perception by much of the British public that Germany had been treated unfairly was, in turn, a crucial factor in later public support for the appeasement of Hitler.

-The success of the book established Keynes' reputation as a leading economist, especially on the left.
-When Keynes was a key player in establishing the Bretton Woods system in 1944, he remembered the lessons from Versailles as well as the Great Depression.
-The Marshall Plan, which was promulgated to rebuild Europe after the Second World War, was similar to the system proposed by Keynes in The Economic Consequences of the Peace.
+However, in the preface to the French translation of the book, Keynes did not apportion blame in the same way.
+He wrote: "However, we do not hold France solely responsible for the disastrous treaty.
+All the countries that took part in the negotiations played a role.
+England, it may be said, was quick to satisfy her selfish interests, and it is she, above all others, who must be blamed for the form of the chapter on Reparations.
+She took Germany's colonies and navy and a larger share of the compensation than she was entitled to."

+The success of the book established Keynes' reputation as a leading economist.